ansleyr8/Content-Filter-API-Gemini/README.md

 - **Flexible Integration**: Easily embeds into larger ecosystems, including social media apps and CMS platforms.

 ## Key Highlights
-- **AI-Powered Analysis**: Utilizes Google Gemini's generative AI models for robust and precise text analysis.
+- **AI-Powered Analysis**: Utilizes Google Gemini's generative AI model gemini-1.5-flash for a robust and precise text analysis.
 - **Flask Framework**: Lightweight and efficient backend development with Flask.
 - **Cloud-Ready Design**: Built to scale, ensuring high availability and performance in cloud environments.
 - **Security**: Focused on content safety and moderation for a clean user experience.